Triveni Devi Bhalotia College

-Triveni Devi Bhalotia College, also known as Raniganj TDB College, This institution is co-educational and has the morning and day sections, established in 1957, is a college at Raniganj, in Asansol, Paschim Bardhaman district, West Bengal, India.
+Trivenidevi Bhalotia College, also known as Raniganj TDB College, is a co-educational institution and has the morning and day sections, established in 1957, at Raniganj, in Asansol, Paschim Bardhaman district, West Bengal, India.
 It is situated in a central location of Raniganj between NH-2 and Eastern Railway.
 It offers undergraduate courses in arts, commerce and sciences and post graduate courses.
-It is the second biggest college in West Bengal with respect to higher education with 37 Honours subjects and 7 Postgraduate subjects.
-Recently, the college has celebrated its Golden Jubilee in 2007.
+It is the second biggest college in West Bengal with respect to higher education with 37 honours subjects and 7 postgraduate subjects.
+In 2007, the college celebrated its Golden Jubilee.